 11.3.
-The access card HOTLINE is available 24 hours a day, 7 days a week

-11.4.
-If the access card HOTLINE is not operating when you attempt notification, nevertheless, you must report the loss, theft or unauthorised use to us as soon as possible during business hours.
-We will be liable for any losses arising because the access cardHOTLINE is not operating at the time of attempted notification, provided you report the loss, theft or unauthorised use to us as soon as possible during business hours.
+The access card HOTLINE is available 24 hours a day, 7 days a week will be liable for any losses arising because the access cardHOTLINE is not operating at the time of attempted notification, provided you report the loss, theft or unauthorised use to us as soon as possible during business hours.